 To be fair, celebrities — and that includes late-night hosts — are exercising their right to express themselves.
 But they also missed a very important memo in the process: Many people never asked them for their opinion, nor care to hear it.

-After his final “Tonight Show” episode, Johnny Carson was barely seen or heard from again.
+After the final Johnny Carson “Tonight Show” episode, the host was barely seen or heard from again.
 There was a wonderful TV moment when he showed up for a surprise appearance that was much too short (not counting the 90-second standing ovation he received from a shocked audience) on “The Late Show with David Letterman,” but ultimately Carson was reclusive.

 He had no interest in remaining in or being the news.
 When the spotlight shined on “The Tonight Show” stage, Carson was on.
 And when that spotlight turned off, so did he.